imevro/react-ui/docs/layers.md

 export default UI;
 ```

-Please, note that layers are passed in the ascending order of complexity (from primitive to complex).
+Please note that layers are passed to `initUI` in the ascending order of complexity (from primitive to complex).